msecondi/msecondi/README.md

 # 👋🏼 Hey, I'm Matthew Secondi

-I'm a full-stack developer with a deep interest in mental health, human connection, and building meaningful digital experiences.
-I recently completed an intensive Software Engineering Bootcamp at BrainStation, where I primarily developed, but also designed, full-stack applications that blend functionality with empathy, storytelling, and thoughtful interaction.
+I’m a full-stack developer and certified UX designer with a focus on **human-centered applications**.
+I aim to build software that’s functional, empathetic, and meaningful.
+Recently, I completed BrainStation’s intensive Software Engineering Bootcamp and earned my UX Design certification, giving me a unique perspective at the intersection of engineering and design.
+My projects combine storytelling, clean code, and thoughtful interaction to create digital experiences that connect with people.

 ---